uktrade/stream-sqlite/README.md

-Parsing sql in sqlite_master to identify the table name and the starting page no checks for consistency between record size and space allocated to the record record overflow
+Parsing sql in sqlite_master to identify the table name and the starting page no checks for consistency between record size and space allocated to the record record overflow handling of NO ROWID tables.
+For the moment, I always output the row index at the beginning of the record TESTS
-TESTS